MaastrichtU-IDS/dsri-documentation/website/docs/deploy-from-docker.md

 * [Google "dockerhub my_service_name"](https://www.google.com/search?q=dockerhub+python)
 * Sometimes multiple images can be found for your service.
 Take the official image when possible, or the one most relevant to your use-case.

-:::info
+:::info Deploy from a Dockerfile

-If no suitable image can be found on [DockerHub](https://hub.docker.com/), it can be **built from a Dockerfile**.
+If no suitable image can be found on [DockerHub](https://hub.docker.com/), it can be **deployed from a Dockerfile**.
 See above to do so.

 :::